-Studies indicate CBD and its entourage of cannabinoids and terpenes can help relieve the pain and inflammation associated with cancer.
-More significantly, they arrest unregulated cell division and encourage cancer and tumor cells to die.
+Studies indicate that CBD and its entourage of cannabinoids and terpenes can help relieve the pain and inflammation associated with cancerous cells.
+More significantly, they arrest unregulated cell division and encourage cancer cells and tumor cells to die.

 Hemp is woven through human history.
 Like Jampha, which is the Tibetan word for 'loving kindness', hemp spores originated in Tibet.
 Archeologists traced ancient fossilized hemp spores to their beginning on a Tibetan plateau.
 With 28 million years to spread, hemp grew wild on several continents before human civilizations emerged.
-Ancient people from India to China cultivated it for its strong and fast-growing fibers.
+Ancient people from China, India, and Mesopotamia (and elsewhere) cultivated hemp for its strong and fast-growing fibers.
 Remnants of 8000-year-old hemp clothing were found in Mesopotamia and 6000-year-old threads in China.

 Recorded uses of cannabis as medicine stretch back to 2700 BC.

 In modern times, studies on the applications of cannabinoids and CBD for cancer patients caught new interest in 1975 when a group demonstrated both THC and CBD could inhibit the growth of lung adenocarcinoma cells.
 Since then, CBD and other cannabinoids have been shown to inhibit replication and stimulate the natural cell death process in multiple types of cancerous cells, including lung, glioma, thyroid, lymphoma, skin, pancreas, uterus, breast, and prostate.
 They also interfere with tumor neovascularization, cancer cell migration, and metastasis.